 Update on our Church & Village Centre project [October 2018]

 A round one Heritage Lottery Fund (HLF) application was submitted in August which was a very substantial 9,000 word document.
 Around six months of quite intensive work went into completing this application.
 Indeed working within the limited word-count was a very useful exercise requiring a concise distillation of the aims and objectives of our project.
 The section, “What work and consultation have you undertaken to prepare for this project, and why?” required trawling back through many years of efforts and seeing it compiled reminded us of just how far we have come since before the 2006 Parish Plan!

 The application also required a name or expression to best reflect what the project is all about, which again required crystal clear clarity of thought .
 We believe that “Our Church, Our Cossington; Our Story, Our Future” succinctly encapsulates its essence.

 There are 3 stages to securing HLF funding which is a lengthy and very considered process.
 If HLF are impressed with our round one application they will invite us to submit an even more substantial Round Two application.
 This would require fleshing out exactly how the round one vision and proposals would be developed; essentially it would be a very substantive action plan.
 Full details would be required for example from planning the proposed guided heritage tours to specifying the type of stone for the new stone floor in the church.
 It would effectively move our project to a state of readiness, like being at an ‘amber light’.
 The ‘green light’ would of course depend on HLF approval of any such round two application and the attendant award of the grant.

-But of course round one success is required in the first instance and we hope to hear the outcome before Christmas.
+But of course round one success is required in the first instance.